Copyright

 Plagiarism

 Plagiarism is the reproduction of somebody else’s work or ideas, presenting it as your own without giving recognition to that person.
 This represents academic or intellectual theft.
 Writing a sentence in your academic report or writing without a reference or quoting it in inverted commas implies that it is your work or idea.
-However, if this is not the case, you have committed plagiarism – a very serious transgression in academic circles.
+However, if this is not true, you have committed plagiarism – a serious transgression in academic circles.
 Even when you translate a sentence or part of another author’s work, or if you describe it in your own words (paraphrase), you still have to give credit to that author through an in-text reference and entry in the reference list for that source.

 Plagiarism can be prevented using precise textual references and entries in your reference list.